romielisse/SecurityBones/README.md

 	</html>
 	```
 24. **Add Bootstrap stylesheet**
-  	* Right click on templates and click New -> Directory
-	  * Name it static
+	  * If the "static" directory does not exist under the "templates"
+	  folder, add it under the "templates" directory
-	  * Under the new "static" folder, create a new folder "css"
+	  * Under the new "static" folder, create a new directory "css"
-	  * Go to https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0/css/bootstrap.min.css and save the CSS text as "boostrap.min.css" under the CSS folder
+	  * Go to https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0/css/bootstrap.min.css and save
+	  the CSS text as "bootstrap.min.css" under the CSS folder

 25. **Add custom stylesheet**
 	  * Right click on the css folder and right-click --> New --> Stylesheet
 	  * Name it style.css
 	  * Edit it to look like this: